linkslice/ZenPackLab/README.md

 Q: Should I use this?<br>
 A: Bro, we've been over this<br>

-Although you shouldn't use this in any environment you care about, I'd still welcome bug fixes and PRs.
+Although you shouldn't use this in any environment you care about, I'd still welcome bug fixes and PRs (especially ui fixes).
 I mostly just wanted to get it working and pushed onto the internet.

 [1] https://github.com/linkslice/ZenPackBuilderDocker